lufvilla/lufvilla/README.md

-👋 Hi, I’m Lucas Fernandez (@lufvilla), a passionate Software Engineer who loves to design and develop games as well as game-focused applications.
+👋 Hi, I’m Lucas Fernandez, a passionate Software Engineer who loves to design and develop games as well as game-focused applications.
  I enjoy working on different projects facing new challenges while seeking innovative solutions for them.

 🎮 I’m interested in Game development.